junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 Note: The conda package requirements are also listed in the `requirements.txt` file.

+Then, activate the conda environment by `source activate collegeapp`.

 4. In the same directory as `collegeapp.yml`, create a file called `config` and paste the following information into the file to configure your database.

     `SECRET_KEY = 'development_key'